What Causes Tooth Staining

 A deeper method of whitening is called Custom Home Whitening.
 This involves taking impressions of your teeth to create custom trays that fit you perfectly.
 You will then load these trays at home with a special gel that you will wear at night for a prescribed number of days (usually 2 weeks).
 The trays are then kept for future touch-up use.

 Our deepest whitening system is Kor Deep Whitening.
 This is best for patients who are resistant to whitening or who have deeper staining.
 This system involves whitening at home for 2 or more weeks and then reporting to the office for a deep whitening session.

 We can assess your situation and prescribe the perfect system for your needs.

 The Limits of Teeth Whitening

 Teeth whitening works by removing stain molecules from your teeth, but that’s not the only reason why your teeth might look discolored.
 Your teeth might look discolored, ironically, because you’ve whitened them too much, such as using too many whitening strips or trays.
 This can thin the enamel allowing the yellowish dentin to show through.

 Teeth can be discolored by defects in the enamel.
 They can also be discolored as a result of trauma, which is more like a tooth bruise, staining a tooth from the inside.

 In all of these cases, teeth whitening won’t help.
 Instead, we have to use another approach to whitening your teeth, covering them with porcelain veneers or dental crowns.
 With eroded teeth, dental crowns are preferred because they protect your teeth.

-If you would like to learn more about teeth whitening or gum bleaching in Rochester and whether it can give you a bright, beautiful smile, please call (585) 244-3337 or email us for an appointment with a cosmetic dentist at Contemporary dentistry.
+If you would like to learn more about teeth whitening in Rochester and whether it can give you a bright, beautiful smile, please call (585) 244-3337 or email us for an appointment with a cosmetic dentist at Contemporary dentistry.